 We’re surrounded by photographers shooting their Day in the Life projects and offering these sessions to clients.
 If you’re anything like me, you’ve become too busy to do your own and too “I really don’t want to invest in a photographer when I can take our family photos myself with a little strategy to get in the frame once in awhile.”

-Why shooting your day in the life was important for you?
+Why was shooting your day in the life was important for you?

-How you prepared in advance to capture these images?
+How did you prepare in advance to capture these images?

 What was your thought process behind it?